Frequently Asked Questions Regarding Peak to Peak's Advanced Placement Program

 Why does it matter whether or not I take the AP exam?

-- Since our mission is to prepare students for college, the AP test is one of the strategies we have found to be effective (University of TX study).
-Taking a cumulative exam like the ones in college helps truly prepare you for the college experience.
-A good score on an AP test can improve your application portfolio and possibly earn you college credit (which saves you money).
+Our mission is to prepare students for college, the AP test is one of the strategies we have found to be effective.
+Taking a cumulative exam like the ones in college helps truly prepare you for the college experience (according to a University of Texas study).
+A good score on an AP test can improve your application portfolio and possibly earn you college credit-- which saves you money!
 Plus, many college admissions representatives expect to see AP exam grades when your transcript shows you took an AP course.

 How will taking an AP course and its exam prepare me for college?